This blog post was originally posted on November 25, 2018 and was updated on September 29, 2020.

 4. Tasca do Chico

-We love Tasca do Chico for a few reasons.
-It’s not quite a restaurant or a bar.
-And it is perfect when we prefer snacking on petiscos.
-There are also two tascas.
-One is in eclectic Bairro Alto.
-The other is in traditional Alfama and attracts both locals and the tourists who know it’s there.
 Visiting Tasca do Chico is one of our favorite things to do at night in Lisbon.
-We recommend ordering chouriço assado, flame-grilled pork sausage served on a clay dish, with rustic bread.
-Even the late Anthony Bourdain made Tasca do Chico a stop on his Lisbon travel itinerary.
+Order the chouriço assado, flame-grilled pork sausage served on a clay dish, with rustic bread.
+One bite and you’ll understand why the late Anthony Bourdain made Tasca do Chico a stop on his Lisbon travel itinerary.

 Are you coming to Lisbon?